Office of Postsecondary Education, Department of Education.

 II.
 Award Information

-Type of Award: Discretionary grant.
-Five-year Individual Development Grants will be awarded in FY 2017.
-Cooperative Arrangement Development Grants will not be made in FY 2017.
+Type of Award: Discretionary grants.
+Five-year Individual Development Grants and Cooperative Arrangement Development Grants will be awarded in FY 2019.

 Estimated Range of Awards: $400,000-$450,000 per year.

-Maximum Award: We will reject any application that proposes a budget exceeding $450,000 for a single budget period of 12 months.
+Maximum Award: We will not make an award exceeding $450,000 for a single budget period of 12 months.

 Project Period: Up to 60 months.

 III.
 Eligibility Information